simplistix/mush/README.rst

 This is done by combining several callables into a re-usable runner.
 Those callables may produce or require resource objects which mush passes between them based on the type of the object.
-The callables are called roughly in the order they are added to the runner, but adjusted for the resources required or procuced by it.
+The callables are called in the order they are added to the runner, while labels may be used to insert callables at specific points in the runner.

 Licensing
 =========

-Copyright (c) 2013 Simplistix Ltd, 2015 Chris Withers See docs/license.txt for details.
+Copyright (c) 2013 Simplistix Ltd, 2015-2016 Chris Withers.
+See docs/license.txt for details.